 Diagnosis of neonatal hypocalcemia is by measurement of total or ionized serum calcium; ionized calcium is the more physiologic measurement, because it does not require correction for protein concentration and pH.
 Prolongation of the corrected QT interval (QTc) on ECG also suggests hypocalcemia.

-Early-onset hypocalcemia ordinarily resolves in a few days, and asymptomatic neonates with serum calcium levels > 7 mg/dL or ionized calcium > 3.5 mg/dL rarely require treatment.
-Those term infants with levels < 7 mg/dL and preterm infants with calcium < 6 mg/dL (< 1.5 mmol/L) should be treated with 2 mL/kg of 10% calcium gluconate (200 mg/kg) by slow IV infusion over 30 min.
+Early-onset hypocalcemia ordinarily resolves in a few days, and asymptomatic neonates with serum calcium levels > 7 mg/dL (1.75 mmol/L) or ionized calcium > 3.5 mg/dL (0.88 mmol/L) rarely require treatment.
+Those term infants with levels < 7 mg/dL (1.75 mmol/L) and preterm infants with calcium < 6 mg/dL (< 1.5 mmol/L) should be treated with 200 mg/kg of 10% calcium gluconate by slow IV infusion over 30 minutes.
 Too-rapid infusion can cause bradycardia, so heart rate should be monitored during the infusion.
 The IV site should also be watched closely because tissue infiltration by a calcium solution is irritating and may cause local tissue damage or necrosis.
 Manifestations of calcium infiltration include skin redness, calcification, and necrosis or slough; there can be radial nerve damage at the wrist.

 After acute correction of hypocalcemia, calcium gluconate may be mixed in the maintenance IV infusion and given continuously.
 Starting with 400 mg/kg/day of calcium gluconate, the dose may be increased gradually to 800 mg/kg/day, if needed, to prevent a recurrence.
 When oral feedings are begun, the formula may be supplemented with the same daily dose of calcium gluconate, if needed, by adding the 10% calcium gluconate solution into the day’s formula.
 Supplementation is usually required for only a few days.

-Late-onset hypocalcemia treatment is addition of calcitriol or additional calcium to infant formula to provide a 4:1 molar ratio of calcium:phosphate until normal calcium levels are maintained.
+Late-onset hypocalcemia treatment is addition of calcitriol or additional calcium to infant formula until normal calcium levels are maintained; a low-mineral formula (including low phosphate) as for infants with impaired renal function may be helpful.
 Oral calcium preparations have a high sucrose content, which may lead to diarrhea in preterm infants.

 Neonatal hypocalcemia usually occurs within the first 2 days of life and is most often caused by prematurity, being small for gestational age, maternal diabetes or hyperparathyroidism, and perinatal asphyxia.